Planning the Garden

 Pinterest

-There's no 'single path' to becoming an Estate Manager.
-Here from a panel that transitioned from various backgrounds and get their tips and advice.
+What do you need in your toolbox to be a successful Estate Manager?
+Find out what resources are available and help us determine what is needed.
 The panel will be followed by a breakout Q&A / workshop that you'll automatically be seated in when the discussion ends so that you can add to the conversation.

 Already a member?
 Log in here